wso2/carbon-maven-plugins/README.md

 All equinox p2 touchpoint are available at [Provisioning Actions and Touchpoints](http://help.eclipse.org/neon/index.jsp?topic=/org.eclipse.platform.doc.isv/guide/p2_actions_touchpoints.html)

 ### Copy to specific runtime
-In C5, there are runtimes which are specific to each product and the feature developer will not know this.
+In Carbon 5, there are product-specific runtimes, which the developer will not know about at the time of creating the feature.
 In order to support dynamically copying files to the runtime location during feature installation, WSO2 has introduced a custom touchpoint.

-In the p2.inf, the following should be added in-order to copy a particular file to a runtime location:
+The following should be added to the p2.inf in order to copy a particular file to a runtime location:

 > metaRequirements.0.namespace = org.eclipse.equinox.p2.iu
 > metaRequirements.0.name = org.wso2.carbon.p2.touchpoint